PKDonkey/PKDonkey/README.md

 - 👋 Hi, I’m @PKDonkey
 - 👀 I’m interested in i.a. gaming / game development
-- 🌱 I’m currently learning c++, sfml, irrlicht, opengl
+- 🌱 I’m currently learning c++, sfml, ogre3d opengl

 <!---
 PKDonkey/PKDonkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.